Garrett-Webb/terminalpolyominos/packaging/flatpak/README.md

 | `io.github.garrett_webb.terminalpolyominos.desktop` | **`terminalpolyominos-gui`** — built-in GTK/VTE window (primary) |
 | `io.github.garrett_webb.terminalpolyominos-terminal.desktop` | **`terminalpolyominos`** in your default terminal emulator (`Terminal=true`) |

-Not affiliated with or endorsed by The Tetris Company.

 ## Install

 Once published on Flathub: